sfc-gh-hhan/convcodeworld/README.md

 ### ConvCodeBench

-ConvCodeBench is a static version of ConvCodeWorld, ...
+ConvCodeBench is a cost-effective benchmark that strongly correlates to ConvCodeWorld.

 ### Why ConvCodeWorld?